steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

     if isDir(FS, p) : raise {FileAlreadyExistsException, FileNotFoundException, IOException}

-Filesystems may reject the request for other reasons -such as the FS being read-only  (HDFS), the block size being below the minimum permitted (HDFS), the replication count being out of range (HDFS), quotas on namespace or filesystem being exceeded, reserved names, ...etc.
-All rejections SHOULD be `IOException` or a subclass thereof and MAY be a `RuntimeException` or subclass.
-(HDFS may raise: `InvalidPathException`)
+FileSystems may reject the request for other reasons, such as the FS being read-only  (HDFS), the block size being below the minimum permitted (HDFS), the replication count being out of range (HDFS), quotas on namespace or filesystem being exceeded, reserved names, etc. All rejections SHOULD be `IOException` or a subclass thereof and MAY be a `RuntimeException` or subclass.
+For instance, HDFS may raise a `InvalidPathException`.

 #### Postconditions